manuel-192/m-repo-info/README.md

 1. install a gpg key
 1. update system

-show how to get started with the repos.
+show how to start using the repos.

 ## Edit /etc/pacman.conf
 Add all (or a selection) of the following repo definitions: